 |

-Beginning in 2009, in collaboration with the Ottawa Chamber Music Society, he developed and conducted a contemporary improvisation workshop for various elementary schools in the Ottawa area, bringing young students into the creative musical process and the world of contemporary music. |
+Beginning in 2008, in collaboration with the Ottawa Chamber Music Society, he developed and conducted a composition and contemporary improvisation workshop for various elementary schools in the Ottawa area, bringing young students into the creative musical process and the world of contemporary music.

 |